 Messaging offers businesses an incredible opportunity to transform customer support, and even has the potential to replace voice as the channel of choice Tweet This But as a relative newcomer on the customer support scene, there’s some confusion amongst businesses about exactly what messaging is and how it differs from chat.
 We’re here to set the record straight.

-Your customers are already using messaging apps, and they expect to be able to use them to connect with your business.
+Your customers are already using messaging apps like WhatsApp Business and Google My Business, and they expect to be able to use them to connect with your business.
 It’s convenient, familiar, and less intrusive than going through traditional support channels.
 Giving your customers this opportunity is a smart business move on many levels.
 Make it easier for customers to get things done—on their time, the way they want.
 Deflect calls by automating more tasks.
 Increase efficiency by enabling agents to manage their time better.
 Plus, you can integrate messaging with your CRM to personalize interactions, driving satisfaction and loyalty.

 One key feature that sets messaging apart from regular chat is the ability to carry on conversations or interactions asynchronously.
 This is a game changer for busy consumers.
 Think about a traditional customer support experience.
 First, the customer has to set aside time to call the company and work through their issue.
 This can take anywhere from minutes to hours depending on wait times, what they’re calling about, and what needs to be done on both ends of the call to reach resolution.
 And if it turns out the issue hasn’t actually been resolved the customer will have to start the process all over again with a repeat call.
 It’s time consuming and frustrating.